 Los Angeles cemented their standing as an elite franchise by capturing another championship two seasons later over the New York Rangers.
 Alec Martinez’s game five overtime goal to clinch the Stanley Cup will live on forever in hockey lore, but will evoke its most intense emotions in two cities, with the thrill of victory in Los Angeles and the agony of defeat in New York.

 The Los Angeles Kings take to the ice each night hungry for their third championship.
-Stellar play in net from Jonathan Quick and a mix of finesse and toughness from Anze Kopitar, Dustin Brown, Jeff Carter, Alec Martinez, Tanner Pearson, Drew Doughty (who re-signed with an eight year deal with the team in the offseason), and Tyler Toffoili ensure that the Kings will be making teams nervous, not only in the Pacific Division, but throughout both the Western and Eastern Conferences.
-Ilya Kovalchuk is returning to the NHL after spending several seasons in the KHL.
-He has signed with LA and will be a part of the Kings organization for the 2018-2019 season.
+Stellar play in net from Jonathan Quick and a mix of finesse and toughness from Anze Kopitar, Dustin Brown, Jeff Carter, Alec Martinez, Alex Iafallo, Drew Doughty (who re-signed with an eight year deal with the team in the offseason), and Tyler Toffoili ensure that the Kings will be making teams nervous, not only in the Pacific Division, but throughout both the Western and Eastern Conferences.
+Ilya Kovalchuk has returned to the NHL after spending several seasons in the KHL.
+He has signed with LA and is a solid contributor for the Kings organization.
 For more information about the Los Angeles Kings click here.